 AOCC and the American Forest Resource Council (AFRC) initiated lawsuits challenging the 1994 NWFP for failure to comply with the statutory mandates of the O&C Act.
 The history of this protracted litigation culminated in a 2003 settlement agreement under which the Secretary of the Interior agreed to revise the resource management plans for the O&C by December 31, 2008.
 The Secretary complied with the settlement, completed a four-year planning process and then issued revised resource management plans in December of 2008.
 The 2008 plans increased the planned sustained yield timber harvest level to 502 million board feet, in compliance with the 500 million board feet minimum of the O&C Act.

 Between 1994 and 2008, the Counties were compensated in part for the loss of timber receipts under the O&C Act by new legislation that authorized a series of temporary “safety net” payment programs.
 The first of these temporary programs was called the “owl region safety net” and was geographically restricted to areas that were affected by the NWFP.
 Other areas of the country began experiencing increasing harvest restrictions on National Forest lands for reasons other than the presence of spotted owls, and in 2000 Congress expanded the safety net payment program to encompass all Counties entitled to receive shared timber receipts from National Forests, as well as the O&C Lands.
 The new legislation was titled the Secure Rural Schools and Community Self Determination Act (SRS).
 SRS expired in 2006 and was reauthorized for one year, then reauthorized with substantial amendments again in 2008 for four years.
-After 2011 SRS was again reauthorized for short periods, with the final SRS payments made in 2015.
+After 2011 SRS was again reauthorized for short periods, with the final SRS payments made at the end of 2018.
 Throughout the SRS program, payments to the O&C Counties were progressively reduced to levels much lower than would have been received from timber receipts had the O&C Lands been managed as they had historically under the O&C Act.

 The 2008 management plan for the O&C Lands was expected to return O&C Land management and payments to levels acceptable to the O&C Counties.
 However, no sooner was the ink dry on the 2008 plans before they were withdrawn in 2009 by the Acting Assistant Secretary of the Interior in the subsequent presidential administration.
 The 2009 decision, in turn, prompted yet another lawsuit by timber companies challenging the withdrawal.
 The Court agreed with the timber companies and the Court reinstated the 2008 plans.
 However, the victory was temporary as the 2008 plans were subsequently vacated in 2011 in a separate lawsuit, resulting in reinstatement of the 1994 NWFP.